Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevSecOps/0-downtime with Blue-Green Deployment.md

 	2. Docker will have strategy about scale up and down the service for reducing down time

 - With `nginx` configuration, it will be possible to reload a new configuration Nginx and except downtime when updating service with `nginx` *(Service will have retries but not return 5xx Error)*
-- On the script, it will flexibly re-change between 2 configurations via [[Linux Shell scripts#Blue Green Deployment Docker for Zero Downtime|Blue Green Deployment Docker for Zero Downtime]]
+- On the script, it will flexibly re-change between 2 configurations via [[Awesome Linux Shell scripts#Blue Green Deployment Docker for Zero Downtime|Blue Green Deployment Docker for Zero Downtime]]
 - Have `sleep` command between them, so it will change to default when the service becomes stable

 # Docker